abhilashtengli/FeedWise/doc.md

 {
   "reportStatus": "success",
   "reportMessage": "Here is the report",
-  "reports": [] //In this add all the below 9 reports in with their key & value },
+  "reports": [] //In this add all the below 9 reports with their key & value },
 1. **Sentiment Analysis Report (R1)**
    - Output positive, neutral, and negative feedback percentages.